Questions? Call +1 800 983 6192

 Recertifying Designees receive 90-, 60-, and 30-day email reminders directly from the CN when your recertification month is approaching.
 If your certification lapses more than one year, there is a $250 recertification fee due along with a new Candidate Project.

-Candidates who withdraw from the program within 14 days of their registration date may receive a refund, minus a $1,000 administrative fee.
-No refunds will be provided, for any reason, after 15 days have expired.
-Candidates may choose to reschedule or make a substitution in the same calendar year (January 1st through December 31st) without being charged a fee.
-If a substitution is made in a subsequent calendar year, the $350 exam change fee applies.
+Candidates may withdraw from the program, make a substitution, or defer enrollment.
+If a Candidate elects to reschedule or make a substitution in the same calendar year (January 1st through December 31st), there will be no fee.
+If a substitution is made in a subsequent calendar year, a $350 exam change fee applies.

 IDC offers year-round testing.
 Candidates may take the knowledge exam or submit the Candidate Project at any time.
 If necessary, a Candidate may reschedule their knowledge-based examination at any time.